Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

 where $\mathbf{I}$ is an identity matrix of size $N$ and \be \sigma_w=\frac{1}{\sqrt{\mathcal{T} \Delta\nu} } \ee with $\Delta\nu$ the frequency channel width and $\mathcal{T}$ the integration time.
 This is known as the radiometer equation \citep[see e.g.][]{burke2019introduction}.

-The time-dependent gain, $G(t_a)$, accounts for all gain contributions, including stochastic variations, and is modeled as follows: \be G(t_a) = \LscaleG(t_a)(1 + \deltaG), \ee where $\LscaleG(t_a)$ represents the large timescale evolution of the gain, and $\deltaG$ denotes the stochastic zero-mean variations.
+\paragraph*{Gain fluctuations.} The time-dependent gain, $G(t_a)$, accounts for all gain contributions, including stochastic variations, and is modeled as follows: \be G(t_a) = \LscaleG(t_a)(1 + \deltaG), \ee where $\LscaleG(t_a)$ represents the large timescale evolution of the gain, and $\deltaG$ denotes the stochastic zero-mean variations.
 In most cases, the stochastic gain variations $\deltaG$ are modelled as $1/f$ noise (sometimes called flicker noise), while $\LscaleG$ is treated as a fairly smooth function to account for time-dependent gain variations that cannot be captured by the $1/f$ model.
 However, it is important to note that these noise models are usually only an empirical description of the noise power spectral density (PSD), far from being a complete stochastic model.
-To obtain complete noise statistics for data analysis, it is common practice to assume both Gaussianity and stationarity of the $1/f$ noise.
+To obtain complete noise statistics for data analysis, it is common practice to assume both Gaussianity and stationarity of the $1/f$ noise \citep{bigot2015simulations, harper2018impact, li2021h, ihle2023beyondplanck}.
+(Caveat: see \cite{ninness2002estimation} for a theoretical review, which shows that no general conclusion can be drawn regarding the Gaussianity of electronic $1/f$ noise.)
 We also adopt these assumptions, although we stress that they must be implemented carefully to avoid introducing spurious noise structures.
 In Section~\ref{sec: flicker model} we elaborate on this point and present a proper $1/f$ model.

+\paragraph*{On the form of gain variation.} The classical $1/f$ noise model is a phenomenological (though physically motivated) law that is widely observed in electronic systems \citep{keshner19821}: in its conventional form, $1/f$ noise is understood to describe gain fluctuations across all timescales, and the full time-dependent gain is expressed as a constant reference gain multiplied by a fractional gain variation.
+In this formulation, modelling the effect as an additive $1/f$ noise process is formally equivalent.

+However, in practical analyses [e.g. \cite{wang2021h}], this model is often generalised to the form given in Eq.~(\ref{eq: full gain model}), in which the reference gain itself is allowed to vary slowly in time.
+This generalisation relaxes the assumption that the true gain evolution must strictly follow a stationary empirical $1/f$ process, and instead permits more realistic departures from the idealised model.

+Conceptually, the necessity of this generalisation can be understood from the following two perspectives: \begin{enumerate} \item The power-law structure may be a good approximation at certain scales, but may not be consistent across all scales.
+For example, suppose a gain system consists of three-stage amplifiers in tandem, each with perfect $1/f$ noise.
+Then the total gain as the product of the three could appear as a deviated power-law PSD.
+See Appendix~\ref{appendix: a gain model} for a detailed discussion.

+\item As the time scale increases, the corresponding number of samples decreases, leading to greater sampling variance and greater uncertainty in estimating the statistical structure of the PSD at large scales.
+As a result, even for perfect $1/f$ noise, the estimated power spectrum may deviate from power-law behaviour at lower temporal frequencies.
+Conversely, the sparse sampling of the PSD at low Fourier frequencies makes reliably inferring the true spectral behaviour (if it is scale-dependent) difficult. \end{enumerate}